mircealungu/mir-biblio/aslan.bib.md

             author = "David Hirsh and Paul Nation"
         }

+More stuff to read:
+* Beyond A Clockwork Orange: Acquiring Second Language Vocabulary through Reading -- http://www.lextutor.ca/cv/beyond_a_clockwork_orange.html -- concludes that the gain in vocabulary is related to: frequency in of the words in the text, but also prior vocabulary size.
+36 students. one book.

 # Spaced Repetition

 A simple algorithm that takes into account the response times